beltram/rs-training/slides/error/result.md

 ## Result

-* Result should be used as return type for a function where we need to handle errors.
+* should be used as return type for a function where we need to handle errors.
-* Result is annoted with the #[must_use] attribute so if a result value is ignored you'll get a compiler warning
+* is annotated with the #[must_use] attribute : if a result value is ignored you get a compiler warning

 ```rust
 // Result can be seen as the following type Result<Value, Error>